auneri/CMakeAll/README.md

 A solution built on [CMake](http://cmake.org/) and its *ExternalProject* module to provide explicit and extensible management of dependencies.

-## Motivation

-In solving scientific problems, we often rely on external solutions such as

-* Large open-source projects
-* Commercial products
-* Propriety source code shared with industry partners
-* Solutions from colleagues

-with the aim to leverage on previous solutions and maximize code reuse, such that we can focus on the novel aspects of research.

 ## Obtaining
 **Option 1.** Tell CMake the path to your local copy.
 ```cmake